Alessandra Smerilli: Biography

+Leadership Roles in Roman Curia

+Smerilli was among the first group of women Pope Francis placed in formal senior leadership roles in the Roman Curia.

-In 2015, she was an auditor at the 15th ordinary general assembly of the Synod of Bishops which took place in Vatican City from 3 to 28 October 2015 on the theme "Young people, faith and vocational discernment".
+In 2018, she was an auditor at the 15th ordinary general assembly of the Synod of Bishops which took place in Vatican City from 3 to 28 October 2018 on the theme "Young people, faith and vocational discernment".

 On 17 April 2019, Pope Francis appointed her as a councilor of the Vatican City State.
-Soon after that, on 24 May 2019, the same pontiff also appointed her consultant to the general secretariat of the Synod of Bishops.
+Soon after on 24 May 2019, the Pope further appointed her consultant to the general secretariat of the Synod of Bishops.

-Since Spring 2020, she has coordinated the Economic Task Force of the Vatican COVID-19 Commission, an institution created by Pope Francis to express the Church's concern in the face of the COVID-19 pandemic and to propose answers to the socio-economic challenges of the future.
+Since spring 2020, she has coordinated the Economic Task Force of the Vatican COVID-19 Commission, an institution created by Pope Francis to express the Church's concern in the face of the COVID-19 pandemic and to propose answers to the socio-economic challenges of the future.

 Sister Alessandra Smerilli is also a member of the Women for a New Renaissance a task force set up by the Minister for Equal Opportunities and the family of the Italian politician Elena Bonetti.